cwmoller/MuninNode.Net/README.md

 `checkNetwork` can take one parameter, `networkInterface` which gives the name of the interface to graph.
 If this parameter is not specified, traffic from all interfaces are summed.

 If `checkPerfCount` is enabled, all performance counters listed in the `performanceCounters` section will be loaded and opened at startup.

+If `checkExternal` is enabled, all external scripts/executables listed in the `externals` section will be loaded.
+Please note that enabling this plugin poses a serious security risk.
+Scripts/Executables will be run as the service user, generally LocalSystem.

 Performance Counters
 --------------------